Credit 101: The Ultimate Guide to Credit in 2024

 Credit Guide Tip: A High FICO Score Guarantees A Lower APR Overall

 A score of 670 is considered a good credit score.
-Getting close to or reaching 800 should be your goal when achieving FI.
+When achieving FI, getting close to or reaching 800 should be your goal.
 Your credit score and APR are mutually inclusive.
 The higher your FICO score, the lower the interest rate you can command from credit card issuers.
 This is a simple cost v benefit analysis.

 The financial institution understands that the higher your FICO, the more likely you'll pay your bill.
 Therefore, they will want to entice you with a lower APR to do business with them.